 The objective of MISSION's management activities is to create the optimum environment for research and innovation for partners to effectively carry out the research programme and meet the requirements of the Grant Agreement and CA (the principal legal agreements which will set out how the MISSION consortium partners will deliver the project).
-The coordinator, Julia Pahl (aided by the PMO), SDU, will take the overall responsibility for the leadership and smooth running of the project and communications with the EC, including final quality control of deliverables.
+The coordinator, Julia Pahl (assisted by the PMO), SDU, will take the overall responsibility for the leadership and smooth running of the project and communications with the EC, including final quality control of deliverables.
 Proactive communications, early establishment of procedures and protocols, and prompt resolution of issues will be the guiding principles of the project management and implementation.

 Subsequently, MISSION (WP7) will use a well-tried management format, which has proven very effective in other EU projects.
-This includes the use of an executive board (EB) to ensure the content and relevance of the project, annual activity reports combined with regular videoconferences and annual plenary assemblies.
-See the members of the EB in Annex 8.
-The emphasis will be on prompt and strict control of the project delivery by excellent internal communication using the most efficient methodologies available (e.g., the Microsoft Teams platform).
-Furthermore, an international, scientific advisory board (SAB) will be set up to advise the SC on international, scientific, and regulatory aspects of the MISSION tasks.
-The creation of a series of Consortium Bodies with the corresponding decision-making procedures (e.g., convocation, agenda, minutes, quorum and voting rules), as well as all the responsibilities which each Consortium partner will assume, will be specified in the CA.
+This includes the use of an executive board (EB) to ensure the content and relevance of the project, annual activity reports combined with regular videoconferences and annual plenary assemblies timed as far as possible to coincide with international ED conferences.
+The emphasis will be on timely and strict control of the project delivery by excellent internal communication using the most efficient methodologies available (e.g. the Microsoft Teams platform).
+Furthermore, an international, scientific advisory board (SAB) will be established to advise the SC on international, scientific and regulatory aspects of the MISSION tasks.
+The creation of a series of Consortium Bodies with the corresponding decision-making procedures (e.g. convocation, agenda, minutes, quorum and voting rules), as well as all the responsibilities which each Consortium partner will assume, will be specified in the CA.

-The MISSION Project extends over 42 months (see structure in Figure 1) with its technical developments, demonstrations and validations distributed across five work packages (WP1-WP5).
-Simultaneously, WP6 will focus on dissemination, communication, and exploitation of the results, while WP7 concerns project management, coordination, and data management.
+The MISSION Project extends over 42 months (see Figure 2) with its technical developments, demonstrations and validations distributed across five work packages (WP1-WP5).
+Simultaneously, WP6 will focus on dissemination, communication, and exploitation of the results, while WP7 will concern project management and coordination.

 Figure 1.
-Structure of MISSION Work packages
+MISSION work packages

-For the overview of work in the MISSION project, a GANTT chart has been developed, specifying for each work package tasks, deliverables as well as milestones for the duration of the project (please see the Gantt chart in Figure 2).
+For the overview of work in the MISSION project, a GANTT chart has been developed, specifying for each work package tasks, deliverables as well as milestones for the duration of the project.